Starting price: $399 (GPS), $499 (GPS + Cellular)

 Sensors: ECG, SpO2, heart rate, altimeter

-The Apple Watch 6 is the best smartwatch you can buy.
+The Apple Watch 6 was the best smartwatch you could buy.
 It spoils users with buttery smooth performance, velvety haptics and trouble-free setup.
 Everything about the Apple Watch experience is almost obnoxiously seamless, and that’s a big reason why it owns about half the market.

-The Apple Watch 6 offers blood oxygen (SpO2) monitoring for the first time, a brighter always-on display, an always-on altimeter and a faster chip.
+The Apple Watch 6 offers blood oxygen (SpO2) monitoring, a brighter always-on display, an always-on altimeter and a faster chip.
 Rival smartwatch manufacturers seem to be taking larger leaps forward with their products, while Apple sticks to its incremental process (and it’s 18-hour battery life).

 Apple Watch 6 review: What I like